-The Group is exposed to equity price risk arising from financial assets at FVTPL/investments held for trading.
+The Group is exposed to equity price risk arising from financial assets at FVTPL.
 Management manages this exposure by maintaining a portfolio of investments with different risks.

 The Group's equity price risk is mainly concentrated on listed equity instruments quoted on the Stock Exchange.